Bachelor of Social Work

 Students studying social work at OLLU have several student organizations available to connect with their classmates outside of the classroom while helping members of the community.
 Students who meet certain GPA requirements can be inducted into Phi Alpha, the National Social Work Honor Society.
 Additionally, the Worden Social Work Organization is active on the San Antonio and Rio Grande Valley campuses and among online students.

 Students wishing to declare social work as a major can do so with the Registrar's Office.
 Self-declared students may enroll for a maximum of 18 semester hours of social work courses:

 Formal admission to the program requires:

 Applications for formal admission to the BSW Program are processed when students have completed six semester hours of social work courses at the Worden School of Social Service.
-Applications and handbooks can be obtained from the Worden School of Social Service office.

 For continuation in the program, a student must maintain a minimum grade point average of 2.5 in social work courses after 12 semester hours in the major and be formally admitted into the program.
 Records are reviewed at the end of each grading period.
 Enrollment in field education courses requires successful completion of 27 hours in social work with a 2.5 GPA in major courses and permission of the BSW Program Director.

 A 2.5 GPA in the major is also required for graduation.
 Courses in the major and minor must be taken for a grade.
 A Pass/Fail grade for social work courses can only be taken for the field education courses.
 With the exception of the field education courses, "C" grade or better must be earned on all social work courses.
 A "P" grade must be earned for the field education courses.